Burbank

 Do I Need an Attorney?

-You are entitled to hire an attorney of your choice to handle your criminal case.
-If you cannot afford to hire an attorney, then you are entitled to have a court-appointed attorney represent you at little or no cost, in any misdemeanor or felony case.
-Unfortunately, you do not have the right to a court-appointed attorney for infraction charges.
+You are entitled to hire an attorney of your choice.
+If you cannot afford to hire an attorney, then you are entitled to a court-appointed attorney to represent you at little or no cost, in any misdemeanor or felony case.
+You do not have the right to a court-appointed attorney for infraction charges.

 All theft charges are serious.
-Grand Theft and Burglary are what we call “wobblers,” meaning that they can be charged as felonies or misdemeanors depending on the severity of the circumstances.
-Jail time is not unusual for these types of charges at Burbank Court.
-Even if you only are charged with Petty Theft, commonly known as shoplifting, at a minimum, you are facing a conviction for what is called “a crime of moral turpitude.”
-Such a conviction could prevent you from obtaining or retaining certain types of jobs, and impact other aspects of your life in a negative way.
-In addition, you are facing probation, possible jail, fines, and/or community work with such charges.
-An effective criminal defense attorney will look at all of the possible resolutions available when resolving your theft-related case.
+Grand Theft and Burglary are called "wobblers," meaning that they can be charged as felonies or misdemeanors depending on the severity of the circumstances.
+Jail time may be considered for these types of charges at Burbank Court.
+Even if you only are charged with Petty Theft, commonly known as shoplifting, at a minimum, you are facing a conviction for a crime of dishonesty, commonly called "a crime of moral turpitude."
+Such a conviction can prevent you from obtaining or retaining certain types of jobs, and impact other aspects of your life in a negative way.
+In addition, upon conviction, you are facing probation, possible jail, fines, and/or community work with such charges.
+Your attorney should look at all available resolutions when resolving your case.

-Often people charged with criminal offenses fail to appear in Burbank Court for their scheduled court dates.
-Unfortunately, there are significant consequences which generally follow to persons who miss their scheduled court dates.
-Judges issue bench warrants with high bail amounts for individuals not appearing in court on time.
-In the Burbank community, the Burbank Police Department is diligent in its pursuit of criminal violators, and it is not unusual for police officers to arrest people with bench warrants in the Burbank vicinity.
-However, if you have a bench warrant issued against you, there are effective ways to overcome the challenges you face.
-These situations clearly call for legal representation by a skilled attorney.
+Many people charged with criminal offenses fail to appear in Burbank Court for their scheduled court hearings.
+Unfortunately, there are significant consequences which generally follow.
+Judges typically issue bench warrants, with high bail amounts, for individuals not appearing in court on time.
+In the Burbank community, the Burbank Police Department is diligent in its enforcement of warrants, and it is not unusual for police officers to pursue people with local bench warrants.
+However, if you have a bench warrant, there may be effective ways to overcome the challenges you face, through the help of a skilled attorney.
 It is never a good idea to represent yourself if you have a bench warrant in a criminal case.

 A Hit and Run charge is a serious offense.
 Depending on whether there are injuries and the severity of the collision, a Hit and Run charge can be charged as either a felony or misdemeanor.
-Property damage Hit and Run cases generally are charged as misdemeanors.
+Property damage Hit and Run cases are only charged as misdemeanors.
 The Burbank Courts treat these cases seriously.
 Penalties can range from incarceration, community work, fines, restitution, and probation (or a combination).
-In some cases, a Hit and Run case can be resolved with a Civil Compromise or similar result, when the victim of the case has been fully compensated for damages and no longer desires prosecution in the case.
-An effective lawyer can help determine the best possibilities in your case.
+Hit and Run case can sometimes be resolved with a Civil Compromise, or similar solution, when the victim of the case has been fully compensated for damages and does not desire prosecution in the case.
+An effective Burbank or Los Angeles Hit and Run Attorney can help determine the best possibilities for your case.

 There are numerous arrests and citations originating from the Bob Hope (Burbank) Airport each month.
-Cases range from traffic citations, to Possession of Prohibited Items (Penal Code section 171.5), to Possession of Controlled Substances (Health and Safety Code sections 11357, 11350, 11377) and Possession of Weapons (Penal Code sections 12020, 12025, 12031).
+Cases range from traffic citations, to Possession of Prohibited Items (Penal Code section 171.5), to Possession of Controlled Substances (Health and Safety Code sections 11357, 11350, 11377) and Possession of Weapons (Including Penal Code sections 21810, 21310, 25850, and 25400).
 Criminal charges at the airport are serious, and require careful legal analysis to determine the best approaches with each case.

 Burbank Municipal Code Violations

 There are over 10,000 sections in the Burbank Municipal Code relating to a variety of violations, including licensing, building permits, businesses, fire hazards, and zoning, to name a few.
-There are many complexities related to the local municipal code.
+There are a wide range of complexities related to the local municipal code.
 In many cases, an effective attorney can navigate you through the challenges you face when charged with a local violation.
-Again, this is not a situation to take lightly, since typical municipal code violations carry the same maximum punishments as do general misdemeanor offenses- up to six months in jail and a fine of $1000, or both.
+Again, this is not a situation to take lightly, since typical municipal code violations carry the same maximum punishments as do misdemeanor offenses- up to six months in jail and a fine of $1000, or both.

 Early Termination of Probation and Expungements

-If you are placed on probation in a criminal case, there are many opportunities to have the case terminated and dismissed in the future.
-In some cases, a case can be ended prior to the original termination date, and expungement pursuant to the California Penal Code can give you a second chance in life.
-A diligent criminal defense attorney will evaluate opportunities to terminate probation and request to
+If you are placed on probation in a criminal case, there may be opportunities to have the case terminated and dismissed in the future.
+(See our Burbank Expungement Attorney webpage) In some cases, a case can be terminated early, and expungement pursuant to the California Penal Code can provide a second chance in life.
+A diligent attorney will evaluate opportunities to terminate probation early.
+Once probation has ended, a Burbank or Los Angeles Expungement Attorney may file a motion to expunge the charges.

 Helpful Burbank Resources